The constitution of the Guernsey Investment & Funds Association (“GIFA” or the “Association”).

 (11) Members of the Executive Committee have a duty to act in good faith at all times; a general duty of care; a duty to act only in accordance with the powers afforded by this constitution; a duty to ensure there are measures in place to enable the Association to achieve its Objects effectively; and a duty to enable the Association to fulfil its constitutional obligations and discharge any legal obligations to which it is subject.

 (12) The Executive Committee has a duty to review the activities of the Association, as well as its own performance, from time to time to ensure that the Association continues to achieve its Objects effectively, to fulfil its obligations under this constitution, and to discharge any legal obligations to which it is subject.

 (13) The Executive Committee has a duty to ensure that the financial position of the Association is satisfactory and prudent for the purposes of the Association’s Objects, in particular that disbursements are subject to the provisions of rule 16.

 (14) Where a Member of the Executive Committee identifies that they have a Conflict of Interest in relation to a matter brought before a Committee Meeting, they should:

-(15) An Executive Committee member may resign at any time by notice in writing to the Secretary and the elected Executive Committee shall by majority vote co-opt another eligible Member or representative of an eligible Member to serve as an elected Executive Committee member in his or her place until the next election or may determine not to replace the Member
+(15) An Executive Committee member may resign at any time by notice in writing to the Secretary and the elected Executive Committee may by majority vote co-opt another eligible Member or representative of an eligible Member to serve as an elected Executive Committee member in his or her place until the next election or may determine not to replace the Member

 11. CHAIR AND VICE CHAIR